HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Time of day/weekShopping during specific hoursTime-relevant products (e.g., quick delivery options for evening browsers)

 What if: Your business could adapt recommendations based on weather conditions in the customer’s location?
-A clothing retailer might emphasise raincoats to shoppers in rainy regions or promote seasonal items based on local temperature—creating an impression of remarkable relevance.
+A clothing retailer might emphasise raincoats to shoppers in rainy regions or promote seasonal items based on local temperature, creating an impression of remarkable relevance.

-Practical Analysis for Businesses
+Practical analysis for businesses

-To implement predictive recommendations in your business:
+To build predictive recommendations in your business:

 1. Analyse purchase cycles – Identify products with predictable replenishment patterns